jeff-d-wang/IME/README.md

 class.

-Within the Picture package, it contains a IPicture Interface, a PPMPicture class, an abstract RGBPicture class, and a Picture Model class.
+Within the Picture package, it contains a IPicture Interface, a PPMPicture class, an abstract RGBPicture class, and a PictureModel class.
 The interface IPicture contains the methods that every picture object should have:

 - getWidth() which returns an integer that is the width of this picture